pierre-rouleau/pel/README.rst

 With the current version of PEL, when you want to select the spell check program used by
-Ispell or Flyspell and the location of your personnal dictionary you need to write Emacs Lisp code in your Emacs init file that calls the pel-spell-init function.
+Ispell or Flyspell and the location of your personal dictionary you need to write Emacs Lisp code in your Emacs init file that calls the pel-spell-init function.